 - Frozen: within 6 months (12 months max)

-Personally, I struggled because I had already gotten a pillow and ended up having to nurse in the Football hold so the one I had didn’t work out for me for nursing (it served multiple purposes).
-I did however, use a couch pillow and the arm of my couch to hold up my babies so I never invested in another nursing pillow.
+As a first time mom, I was given a common nursing pillow but ended up not using it for nursing because the best position for me turned out to be the Football hold.
+I ended up using a couch pillow and the arm of my couch to hold up my babies so I never invested in another nursing pillow.

 Free Resource Library